nihaal-prasad/nihaal-prasad.github.io/_posts/2020-10-14-return-oriented-programming-tutorial.markdown

 date: 2020-10-14
 ---

-In this blog post, I will be explaining how you can make use of Return Oriented Programming (ROP) gadgets in order to obtain execute code when NX is enabled.
+In this blog post, I will be explaining how you can make use of Return Oriented Programming (ROP) gadgets in order to execute code when NX is enabled.
 I will also be solving one of ROP Emporium's challenges by using a ROP chain.

 ### What is NX?